Things are changing.

 Is it good and bad?

-So as an amateur musician I remember a time when only the rare genius actually had recording equipment in their garage.
+I remember a time when only the rare genius with money actually had recording equipment in their garage.

 It wasn't analog recording itself excluding the vast majority of us.
 It was the cost.